 My dog won't eat dog food.
 What should I do?

 I agree have you talked him to the vet?
-Is it the same food you have feed him in the pass?
-Is there any reason that you can think of to course him don't to eat?
+Is it the same food you have feed him in the past?
+Is there any reason that you can think of to cause him not to eat?
 Is he just old because if he is then maybe you need to soak the biscuits with warm powered milk so he can eat it.

 Good luck and hope everything is ok with your dog.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 My Chihuahua is three years old and has suddenly stopped eating dog food.
 She'll eat "some" people food.
 What to do?
 If she doesn't eat her blood sugar drops, etc. We've tried everything and we want her back on dog food.

 Try mixing some boiled chicken (no salt) in with your dog's regular food.
 Or use the broth from the boiled chicken and stir a bit of that in with the dog food.
 Or scramble an egg (no seasonings) and mix that in with the dog food.
 Those foods are loved by my dog and I don't feel badly about giving them to her because they are healthy for her.
 (09/15/2009)

 Try heating a little in the microwave.
 Sounds funny but sometimes they will eat food that is warm better than warm temp.
 (09/15/2009)

 What I do with our 15 year old who doesn't like dog food is buy Duck Breasts at Costco or the Pet Food place and cut tiny little pieces with my kitchen shears into the dog food and mix it up-she gobbles it down-theyre great for treats too!